Economics

 Bachelor of Arts (BA)

-The Department of Economics is home to over 1700 undergraduate students.
+The Department of Economics is home to over 1500 undergraduate students.
 Economics majors can enroll in a broad array of economics courses, ranging from economic history to advanced macroeconomics.
 Students are encouraged to study abroad, participate in research, and take advantage of the many opportunities Berkeley has to offer.

 Declaring the Major

-As a high demand major, declaration of the Economics major is admission-based and students must meet specific criteria in order to be admitted.
+As a popular major, declaration of the Economics major is admission-based and students must meet specific criteria in order to be admitted.
 Students who want to apply to the economics major must have completed or be currently enrolled in all the major prerequisites.
 Students admitted to Berkeley as freshmen must apply by their fifth semester of post-high school coursework unless they have fewer than 80 total units.
 This total includes coursework in-progress but excludes high school enrichment units, e.g., Advanced Placement, International Baccalaureate, or other college units earned prior to high school graduation.
 Transfer students required to enroll in remaining prerequisites and apply to the major during their first semester at Berkeley.
 The 80 unit cap does not apply to transfer students.

 For more information, please visit the department's prospective student website.